PROFILES

 Charles Bowles ca. 1880.
 Library of Congress

-Admittedly, Bowles (alias “Black Bart”) was never a citizen of Timbuctoo or neighboring Smartsville; However, he did pull off his second known robbery, just a few miles north of the area, when he held up the North San Juan to Marysville stage.
+Admittedly, Charles Earl Bowles (alias “Black Bart”) was never a citizen of Timbuctoo or neighboring Smartsville; However, he did pull off his second known robbery just a few miles north of the Timbuctoo area when he held up the North San Juan to Marysville stage.

 William “Wild Bill” Gruber